Hoàng Thị Minh Hồng: Conviction for tax evasion

 In June 2023, Hồng was detained on charges of tax evasion.
 Hồng was the fifth environmental activist arrested on this charge, after Mai Phan Lợi, Đặng Đình Bách, Ngụy Thị Khanh, and Bạch Hùng Dương.
 Previously, when four other environmental activists were arrested in October 2022, Hồng announced the dissolution of the Change organization after ten years of operation.

 Ben Swanton, co-director of Project 88 working for human rights in Vietnam, said that immediately after the four environmental activists were arrested for tax evasion in 2021–2022, Hồng asked for an official ruling from the City Tax Department on the tax status of the Change organization.
 The tax department's response, according to Swanton, "is evidence of Change's tax-exempt status.
 Therefore, it is completely illegal for the police to now charge Hồng with tax evasion."

-On 28 September 2023, Hồng was tried at Hồ Chí Minh City's People's Court, found guilty of evading about US$280,000 of tax, which she was ordered to repay in full amount, fined 100 million đồng (just over US$4,000), plus a court fee of 96 million đồng, and sentenced to three years in prison.
+On 28 September 2023, Hồng was tried at Ho Chi Minh City's People's Court, found guilty of evading about US$280,000 of tax, which she was ordered to repay in full amount, fined 100 million đồng (just over US$4,000), plus a court fee of 96 million đồng, and sentenced to three years in prison.